Cajemé: Cajemé's Rebellion Against Mexican Authority

 After Molina failed to kill Cajemé, the Mexican Government sent a force of three columns of 1200 men each to occupy the Yaqui territory.
-This force was originally under the command of Brigadier General Jose Guillermo Carbó (1841–1885), who had been appointed in 1881 as Commander of the First Military Zone comprising Sonora, Baja California, Sinaloa, and Tepic (Diccionario Porrúa, 1970).
-It was thought that this was an advantageous time to move against the Yaquis, as the situation was relatively calm.
-A military report on the first of September stated that Cajemé had dissolved his troops, and many indigenous people were approaching ranchos near the Yaqui River in search of work, while raids on ranchos had stopped (Garcia, 1885).
-Also, there was optimism that the potential for disagreements between Cajemé and Anastasio Cuca, Cajemé's second in command, would increase, and that it wouldn't be remote if a split occurred between them ("no sería remoto se pudiera conseguir dividirlos" Otero, 1885).
+This force was originally under the command of Brigadier General Jose Guillermo Carbó (1841–1885), who had been appointed in 1881 as Commander of the First Military Zone comprising Sonora, Baja California, Sinaloa, and Tepic It was thought that this was an advantageous time to move against the Yaquis, as the situation was relatively calm.
+A military report on the first of September stated that Cajemé had dissolved his troops, and many indigenous people were approaching ranchos near the Yaqui River in search of work, while raids on ranchos had stopped.
+Also, there was optimism that the potential for disagreements between Cajemé and Anastasio Cuca, Cajemé's second in command, would increase, and that it would not be remote if a split occurred between them.
 However, before Carbó could lead the government forces into an engagement, he died of a massive cerebral hemorrhage on October 29, 1885.
-Following this, General Ángel Martínez ("El Machetero") was placed in control of these three columns.
+Following this, General Ángel Martínez known as "El Machetero" ("The Machete") was placed in control of these three columns.

-Under General Martinez, the Mexican forces moved on the Yaqui River pueblos.
-Hubert Howe Bancroft relates (1888) how one of the columns was led by General Leiva (no relation to Cajemé) and General Marcos Carillo, and traveled west towards the Yaqui River Valley, carrying two mitrailleuse (the first machine gun used in major combat).
+Under General Martínez, the Mexican forces moved on the Yaqui River pueblos.
+Hubert Howe Bancroft relates (1888) how one of the columns was led by General Leiva (no relation to Cajemé) and General Marcos Carillo, and traveled west towards the Yaqui River Valley, carrying two mitrailleuse, which was the first machine gun used in major combat.
 Another was led by General Camano, and came from the south-east with two howitzers.
 A heavy body of cavalry came from the town of Buena Vista, from the north-east.
 General Martinez personally directed the occupation of the strategic Yaqui pueblo of Torím and other areas of the Yaqui River Valley from his headquarters at Barojica.
 General Bonifacio Topete eventually took control of a large part of the force and attempted to overrun a major fortification that the Yaqui built near Vícam.
 The fort, "El Añil" (The Indigo), was the first use of defensive warfare by Cajemé, and consisted of fences, parapets, and a moat surrounding the fortification.
 Although Topete's infantry force used cannons against the Yaqui forces in the attack, Topete was defeated with a loss of 20 men.
 Following this successful repulsion of the Mexican forces, Cajemé gave the order to his forces to fortify other locations and to fight only while behind trenches.
 In April 1886, the Mexican forces occupied the Yaqui town of Cócorit; and on May 5, 1886, a major siege was begun by the Mexican army at El Añil.
-By May 16, the Mexican army destroyed the fortification at El Añil, which was a great defeat for the Yaquis (see also Hernández, 1902).
+By May 16, the Mexican army destroyed the fortification at El Añil, which was a great defeat for the Yaquis.